 Prisoner of War

-After parachuting into a clearing near Ikachi, Yamaguchi Prefecture and discarding the ammunition from his .45 pistol and following at the local farmer Seiichi Tamai to Ikachi, Cartwright was marched to Yanai, then taken to Hiroshima by truck and train.
-After joining six of his seven surviving crew men at the Kempeitai Chugoku Military Police Headquarters, he was transferred by train to the Imperial General Headquarters in Tokyo via Osaka.
+After parachuting into a clearing near Ikachi, Yamaguchi Prefecture, and discarding the ammunition from his .45 pistol and following at the local farmer Seiichi Tamai to Ikachi, Cartwright was marched to Yanai, then taken to Hiroshima by truck and train.
+There he joined six of his seven surviving crew men at the Kempeitai Chugoku Military Police Headquarters. on 31 July, 1945, he was transferred by train to the Imperial General Headquarters in Tokyo via Osaka.
 It was fortunate for him that he, Navy airmen Donald Brown and Frederick Lockett left Osaka where more than 50 American airmen were executed just after the Emperor spoke publicly for the first time to announce surrender.
 His parents learned around about 10 days later, just a few days before the war ended, that he was missing in action.

 After hearing the Japanese Emperor’s speech and surviving his own mock or aborted execution, Cartwright was taken by coal-burning truck through the bombed out streets of Tokyo to a dredged up island in Tokyo Bay off Yokohama, the prison camp known as Omori.

-In photographs and a letter to his wife, US Navy Photographer John Swope chronicles the moment of Cartright's liberation from Omori
+In photographs and a letter to his wife, US Navy Photographer John Swope chronicles the moment of Cartwright's liberation from Omori:

 The War Ends